Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

 Instrumenting the AI Engine Graph
 =================================

-The following modifications are needed to connect an AIE graph to the test harness:
+The following modifications are required to connect the user AIE graph to the test harness:

 Test Harness Header File
 ------------------------